temporalio/samples-go/expense/README.md

 # Expense
-This sample workflow process an expense request.
+This sample workflow processes an expense request.
 The key part of this sample is to show how to complete an activity asynchronously.

 # Sample Description